.json

-JSON is a lightweight data format used by virtually every web API, configuration file, and NoSQL database to move structured data between systems.
-The language APIs speak.
-Every time your browser fetches data from a server — a weather forecast, a social-media feed, a search result — the response almost certainly arrives as JSON.
-It stands for JavaScript Object Notation, but calling it a JavaScript format undersells its reach.
-JSON is language-independent, human-readable, and so minimal it can be explained in a single index card: curly braces for objects, square brackets for arrays, key-value pairs separated by colons.
-Douglas Crockford didn't invent it so much as discover it — the syntax was already sitting inside JavaScript, waiting for someone to write down the rules.
+JSON stands for JavaScript Object Notation, but calling it a JavaScript format undersells its reach.
+It's language-independent, human-readable, and so minimal the entire specification fits on a business card: curly braces for objects, square brackets for arrays, colons between keys and values, commas between entries.
+Douglas Crockford didn't invent it so much as discover it — the syntax was already inside JavaScript, waiting for someone to write down the rules.
+It replaced XML for most web data exchange because it's less verbose and easier to parse.

 Technical details